 Remember those big bell sleeves from the ’70s?
 They’re back and turning up on some pretty cute-looking boho-style dresses.
 This floral shift is darling!
 It would be so cute at Easter and as you move into Spring.
 Couldn’t you see this at a wedding or baby shower?
 So cute, and see how it is paired with white shoes so that the blooms really shine?

 3. Trapeze Cut Floral Dress

 Have you ever owned a trapeze dress?
 They are super sophisticated, and they are perfect for hiding your tummy if you have a bit of a men-o-pot.
 Pastels used to be old lady colors, but they are now very modern.
 The trick is to pair them with darker or neutral accessories like these shoes and bags instead of matchy, pale pink, or blue ones.
 Lots of arm candy looks great on a dress like this.

 4. Bright Floral Dresses with Navy Backgrounds

-A couple of years ago, black dresses with bright florals were new and happening, and while they are still around, the new background colors are navy, purple, even dark forest green.
+A couple of years ago, black dresses with bright florals were new and happening, and while they are still around, the new background colors are navy, purple, and even dark forest green.
 Navy is most popular and is actually very pretty as a canvas because it is warmer and less stark than jet black, accentuating wrinkles, lines, and all those annoying things that come with aging.
 Bright florals set against a navy backdrop are rich, elegant, and slimming too.
 I’m a fan.

 5. Floral Maxi Dresses

 Maxi dresses are getting more and more popular, and some of the prettiest ones have a floral print.
 They can be worn anywhere from a beach holiday to a wedding back home.
 Try to match the floral to the location/theme of the event.